anuragb24/Heart-Attack-Risk-Predictor/README.md

 ---

 ✨ *This project showcases end-to-end data preprocessing, EDA, model building, and evaluation — a complete ML workflow applied to healthcare.*

----

-Would you like me to also **write a shorter 3-section version** of this README (Overview → Methodology → Results & Conclusion) that’s more compact for a recruiter-friendly GitHub profile?